top of page

 In my practice I offer individual psychotherapy on a deep psychological and psychodynamic basis.
 Individual therapy takes place once a week online or in my private practice.
 Depending on the concerns and complaints, treatment can last from several months to two and a half years.

-My therapeutic approach is based on the experience that effective and individualized therapy is only possible with multiple perspectives from both theory and experience.
-In order to be able to offer you a variety of helpful perspectives, I am convinced that it is essential to think outside the box of your own therapeutic procedure or your own school, in whose basic assumptions you can get entangled as well as in a long-term dysfunctional relationship.
+Typical reasons for starting deep psychological therapy include self-esteem disorders, transitions, depression, anxiety, finding purpose, personality disorders, borderline disorders, burn-out, compulsions, sexual and psychosomatic disorders, and life crises.
+The therapeutic approach is based on the experience that effective and individualized therapy is only possible with multiple perspectives from both theory and experience.
+It is essential to think outside the box of one's therapeutic procedure or school, as basic assumptions can get entangled in long-term dysfunctional relationships.
+Effective therapy always takes place in the here-and-now.

 bottom of page